Thomas

 Stephen Jones gives two translations in verse of this, one by "a gentleman of Sunderland," and the other by Mr. Seward,—the latter appeared in the "European Magazine" for 1791.
 It was also translated by Walpole ("Works" iv. p.
 454), and by Samuel Rogers."

 The Poetical Works of Thomas Gray: English and Latin.
 Edited with an introduction, life, notes and a bibliography by John Bradshaw.
 The Aldine edition of the British poets series.
-London: George Bell and sons, 1891, p.
-281.
+London: George Bell and sons, 1891, 281.

 Title/Paratext] "[Prose translation by J. R. [...]"
 H.W.
 Starr/J.R.
 Hendrickson, 1966.